timfennis/apply/README.md

 ```

 That looks a lot more like the kind of code that you want to write!
 It's not perfect because we have to wrap the whole
-thing in a callable and pass that to the `binding` function.
-But it's much easier to read then our first example.
+thing in a callable and pass that to the `binding` function, but it's much easier to read then our first example.
 Especially if the amount of computations increases.

 ## License